openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 The lower and/or upper bounds of a dynamic dimension can also be specified.
 They define a range of allowed values for the dimension.
 Dimension bounds can be set by passing the lower and upper bounds into the ``reshape`` method using the options shown below.

 .. tab-set::

-    .. tab-item:: C++
-        :sync: cpp

-        The dimension bounds can be coded as arguments for ``ov::Dimension``, as shown in these examples:

-        .. doxygensnippet:: docs/snippets/ov_dynamic_shapes.cpp
-            :language: cpp
-            :fragment: ov_dynamic_shapes:reshape_bounds

     .. tab-item:: Python
         :sync: py